 Can't Stop Spinnin' Pinwheels: This easy pinwheel quilt block is assembled using one simple unit that's sewn in different color combinations.

-Chinese Lantern Quilt Block Pattern: The design is traditionally sewn in Asian fabrics but it's suitable for any theme.
+Chinese Lantern Quilt Block Pattern: The design is traditionally in Asian it's suitable for any theme.

-Churn Dash With a Twist: This is a traditional patchwork design but you can work it with any fabric, from reproductions to contemporary looks.
+Churn Dash With a Twist: This is a traditional patchwork you can work it with any fabric, from reproductions to contemporary looks.